-The Esplanade Zagreb Hotel is an exquisite 5 star hotel, in the very city center of the city.
+The Esplanade Zagreb Hotel is an exquisite 5-star hotel in the very city center.
 This lovely vintage hotel was built in 1925 in Art Deco style and was beautifully restored in 2004.
 The rooms are very classy and present a delicate combination of vintage and contemporary.

 Swanky Mint Hostel

-Public transportation is pretty cheap and very efficient way of transportation.
+– Public transportation is pretty cheap and very efficient.
 However, Uber and Cammeo Taxi offer super cheap prices and it’s recommended to use them whenever you need fast and cheap transport.

 Pin for later!

-If you have any other prepositions for this One Day in Zagreb Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Zagreb Itinerary feel free to share it in the comments below!